AbdullahAssi/AbdullahAssi/README.md

 # 💫 About Me:
-🔭 I’m currently working as a FrontEnd Developer.<br>🌱 I’m currently a Student of BS AI in NUtech Islamabad,Pakistan<br>⚡ Fun fact : I love Writing Code.
+🔭 I’m currently working as a FrontEnd Developer in Qualven.<br>🌱 I’m currently a Student of BS AI in NUtech Islamabad,Pakistan<br>⚡ Fun fact : I love Writing Code.

 ## 🌐 Socials: